Key Takeaways

 Anxiety range can be a big concern for many road users looking to pick up an EV.
 Find out how far you can travel on one charge here.

-How Long Does It Take To Charge An Electric Car Battery?
+How Long Does it Take to Charge an Electric Vehicle Battery?

 There are four main types for EV charging stations in the UK: